There are three main types of gas central heating systems used in housing:

 Combination Boiler System

-Often referred to as a ‘combi boiler’ this type of system heats hot water as you need it, without the need for a hot water storage tank.
+Often referred to as a ‘combi boiler’ this type of installation heats hot water as you need it, without the need for a hot water storage tank.
 So in places where space and hot water requirements are limited, such as flats, these can be very popular systems.
 The system uses mains water pressure, so there are no overflow tanks.

 The major downside is the flow of hot water is slower than systems that provide stored hot water – most systems will struggle to cope with houses with two bathrooms.
 To have a reasonable level of hot water flow the boiler output has to be in a range of 25-30kW rather than 15-20kW for a system with a hot water storage tank.
 If you are thinking of using solar water heating in the future then another downside is that these systems are not suitable for use with a combi boiler as they need a hot water cylinder.
 Read more in our solar panels cost article.